salernolabs/rescuegroups/doc/request/Animals/readme.md

 #### ::setSetAnimalsSpecialListAdultsYoungest

-Sets setAnimalsSpecialListAdultsYoungest field with a value of type int.
+Sets setAnimalsSpecialListAdultsYoungest field with a value of type string.

-    $query->setSetAnimalsSpecialListAdultsYoungest(int);
+    $query->setSetAnimalsSpecialListAdultsYoungest(string);

 #### ::setSetAnimalsSpecialListAdultsOldest

-Sets setAnimalsSpecialListAdultsOldest field with a value of type int.
+Sets setAnimalsSpecialListAdultsOldest field with a value of type string.

-    $query->setSetAnimalsSpecialListAdultsOldest(int);
+    $query->setSetAnimalsSpecialListAdultsOldest(string);

 #### ::setEnableAnimalsSpecialListSeniors